zms-publishing/zms.unibe/docs/index.md

 JavaScript-based frontend technologies are a highly dynamic environment with exciting hype cycles of constant rise and fall — naming [Angular](https://angular.io), [React](https://reactjs.org), [Vue](https://vuejs.org) or [Svelte](https://svelte.dev).

 The same applies to native app development with Swift, Objective-C, Java, Kotlin for the mobile operating systems iOS and Android or SDKs such as [Flutter](https://flutter.dev/) using Dart programming language for the development of cross-platform apps.
+[Flet](https://flet.dev) enables developers to easily build realtime web, mobile and desktop apps in [Python](https://flet.dev/docs/guides/python/getting-started/) without frontend experience — under the hood Flutter is used.

 !!! note "Decouple frontend from backend development"